Judges' Filing Preferences

 21. In Social Security cases, deliver courtesy copies of the complaint, answer and all briefs/memoranda to the Clerk's office.

-22. WRITTEN COMMUNICATIONS
+22. COMMUNICATIONS WITH COURT

 JUDGE-SPECIFIC PREFERENCES

-Chief Judge David C. Norton
+Judge David C. Norton

 Email address for Proposed Orders: